bibanon/bibanon/Stories/Damaged-Goods/Damaged-Goods.md

 <s>(there was a lot of cool pictures that Anonymous drew, but the majority were lost when Wikichan went down.
 A few were saved by [[Shii]] and [[Encyclopedia Dramatica]], but half of that was lost when Encyclopedia Dramatica itself was deleted.)</s>

-All pictures have now been discovered in their original resolution from Sarafan's archive, and will be posted as time permits.
+All pictures have now been discovered in their original resolution from Sarafan's archive.
+They can be found in the addenum threads in the Chapters page.

 * [Scarred](http://abstractnonsense.info/scarred/index.html) A Visual Novella Based On "Damaged Goods"